TamiaLab/carnetdumaker/README.md

 Made using the Python language and the Django framework.

-**The code is currently NOT suitable for production.
-Some applications need more testing and check.**

 ### Local installation

 To run locally, you can do the usual: